nikitushu2/Countries-FullStack-React24S/README.md

 # Countries Fullstack

-A full-stack application with NestJS backend and React frontend.
+A full-stack application with NestJS backend and React frontend

 ## Project Structure